The Wilder Townhouse – Whimsical and historic Victorian villa on the edge of central Dublin.

 - Address: 22 Adelaide Road, Dublin.

-- Nearest Metro/Subway: Dublin has no underground trains but the Luas tram stops at Harcourt Street (0.3 mile, 5-minute walk) and there are good bus connections from St Stephen’s Green (0.4 mile, 8-minute walk).
+- Nearest Metro/Subway: Dublin has no underground trains but the Luas tram stops at Harcourt Street (0.3 mile) and there are good bus connections from St Stephen’s Green (0.4 mile).

 - Area: Although Adelaide Road itself is more of a through-road than a destination, the hotel is well-positioned between lots of great neighborhoods.
 With trendy Portobello to its west, St Stephen’s Green and Grafton Street in the north, village-like Ranelagh just south of the canal, and well-to-do Ballsbridge to the east, you’ll get to know the city well – especially if you walk everywhere.